Growing rapidly sounds exciting – but is it really?

 So that’s yet another thing you need to think of and moving to a new office space is hard.
-And trust me I know that because we just moved in kind of last weekend.
+And trust me I know that because we just moved last weekend.

 So yeah that’s pretty much it, companies dealing with fast headhunting.
 It’s really tricky to find the right people.
 Sometimes, you’re in a rush and you’re trying to find people and just trust them blindly which is not necessarily the great thing.

 We are very cautious about culture but you know I know lots of people who are just hiring whoever comes in because they need to build teams rapidly.